SALES

 lead scoring system - best crm for small businesses

-1. Able to run on multiple platforms
+1. Run on multiple platforms

-2. Able to connect multiple teams
+2. Connect multiple teams

-3. Able to automate sales processes
+3. Automate sales processes

-Best CRM for small business - automate
+Best CRM for small business - automate sales processes

 There’s really nothing to lose.
 We recommend that you explore CRM platforms to see which features align best with your company’s CRM goals.
 With just a few clicks, small businesses can construct multi-step campaigns, nullifying the steep learning curve often associated with CRM platforms.